Charango4554/PasswordGenerator/README.md

 # PasswordGenerator
-This program generates a random password based on the number of letters, numbers, and special characters desired by the user.
+This program generates a random password based on the number of letters, numbers and special characters desired by the user.
+The program prompts the user to enter the number of each type of character to include, then randomly selects characters from a combined set of letters, numbers, and special characters to create the password.
+The final password is created by randomly mixing characters.